christopher-k-c/SEI-64_PROJECT_THREE/thephonograph/readme.md

 ### Technical Requirements Satisfied
-- The application includes at least 2 related models, one of them being the User, and the major CRUD functions have been implemented
+- The application includes at least 2 related models, one of them being the User, and the major CRUD functions have been implemented.
-- Some pages have a restricted access, therefore they can only be viewed by logged-in Users, the User is also able to sign-up/login, change the password and logout
+- Some pages have a restricted access, therefore they can only be viewed by logged-in Users, the User is also able to sign-up/login, change the password and logout.
-- The Users receives feedback messages for success/fail form submissions, some of the forms have mandatory fields otherwise the User is not allowed to submit them; after every submission the forms are cleared of the data
+- The Users receives feedback messages for success/fail form submissions, some of the forms have mandatory fields otherwise the User is not allowed to submit them; after every submission the forms are cleared of the data.

 ### Technologies Used
 - Git/GitHub
+- HTML
-- HTML and CSS
+- CSS
-- CSS Library
+- Tailwind CSS Library
 - Python
 - Django
 - PostgreSQL